End of the World (1931 film): Plot

 Jean Novalic plays Jesus Christ in a passion play.
-Isabelle Bolin attends with her boyfriend, stock promoter Schomburg, who is entranced by the blonde actress playing Mary Magdalene, Genevieve de Murcie.
+Isabelle Bolin attends with her boyfriend, the stock promoter Schomburg, who is entranced by the blonde actress playing Mary Magdalene, Genevieve de Murcie.
 Genevieve defies her scientist father Monsieur de Murcie to propose to Jean, who tells her that they cannot marry.
-Back home, Genevieve's father, jealous of the wealthy Martial Novalic's fame, accepts money from Schomburg to build an observatory better than Novalic's.
+Back home, Genevieve's father, jealous of fame of the wealthy Martial Novalic, accepts money from Schomburg to build an observatory better than Novalic's.
 Schomburg then announces his intention to court de Murcie's daughter.

 As Jean aids a young woman being abused, he is accused of rape and is critically wounded by a blow to the head.
 Schomburg accompanies Genevieve to a fancy party, but takes her back to her apartment and rapes her.
 In his observatory, Martial determines that Lexell's Comet is on a collision course with Earth.
 Jean predicts a coming apocalypse and claims that the cataclysm has arrived to "save the hearts of man".
 Martial confides to his colleagues that the comet will strike in 114 days.
 After Jean is taken to an asylum, Martial and Genevieve listen to his phonographs, which instruct Genevieve to abandon her worldly life and help Martial inaugurate a new world government.
 Jean's voice tells them they must marry and become the shepherd and shepherdess of humanity.
 Genevieve sees a vision of Jean as Christ.

 With 92 days left, Schomburg invests heavily in armaments, while Martial goes to the rich Werster and tells him that the world will end.
 Werster deals with Schomburg and gives Martial money to buy a newspaper and a broadcast station.
-Genevieve has remained single, but helps to organize Radio Martial Novalic's broadcasts of peace bulletins.
-Martial's confederates jam official radio news, blocking warnings that war mobilization is imminent.
+Genevieve has remained single but helps to organize Radio Martial Novalic's broadcasts of peace bulletins.
+Martial's confederates jam official radio news that have warnings that war mobilization is imminent.
 Martial announces the coming end of the world.
 Stock markets plunge around the globe, but Schomburg continues to buy.
 De Murcie and Schomburg accuse Novalic of kidnapping Genevieve and using the comet as a hoax to destroy the economy.
-A government minister orders the exchanges closed and the arrest of Martial and Werster.
-But Martial's agents learn of the arrest warrant with a hidden microphone.
+A government minister orders the closure of the exchanges and the arrest of Martial and Werster.
+However, Martial's agents learn of the arrest warrant with a hidden microphone.
 The newspaper is confiscated and the radio station destroyed, but Martial and Werster escape.